talkable/talkable-docs/source/advanced_features/passing_custom_data.rst

 **Loyalty script**

-The properties you add to the initizlization script will be automatically passed to all loyalty calls.
+The properties you add to the initialization script will be automatically passed to all loyalty calls.

 .. note::